Current position:

 Magali Irla has a long-standind interest in understanding the mechanisms controlling the induction of T-cell tolerance in the thymus (Annu Rev Immunol 2022).
 The thymic medulla provides a specialized microenvironment dedicated for T-cell education.
 In particular, medullary thymic epithelial cells (mTECs) play a central role in this process by their unique capacity to activate a promiscuous gene-expression program leading to the synthesis of a large repertoire of peripheral self-antigens.
 This gene expression program is controlled by the Autoimmune Regulator (Aire), a transcription factor that is defective in the human disease autoimmune polyendocrinopathy candidiasis ectodermal dystrophy (APECED).

 Her work has established that the cellularity of mTECs expressing Aire is controlled by antigen specific interactions with CD4+ thymocytes (Immunity 2008, Trends Immunol 2010).
 These interactions induce the expansion and patterning of the thymic medulla by regulating the transcriptional and epigenetic profile of mTECs (Elife 2022, Front Immunol.
 2015, J Immunol.
 2013).
 In the context of these interactions, her team has shown that the cytokine lymphotoxin α fine-tunes the thymic entry of peripheral dendritic cells and macrophages, which regulates central tolerance (Nat.
 Commun 2018).
 Lymphotoxin also acts as an inhibitory checkpoint for the thymic development of Foxp3+ Tregs from the Foxp3lo precursor pathway via IL-4 signaling (Nat.
 Commun 2024).
 Moreover, TGF-β signaling in thymocytes is crucial for Aire+ mTEC differentiation and efficient negative selection (Nat.
 Commun 2019).
-In a therapeutic perspective, her team has demonstrated the regenerative potential of the cytokine RANKL to restore the thymic function upon bone marrow transplantation (EMBO Mol Med 2017).
+In a therapeutic perspective, her team has demonstrated the regenerative potential of the cytokine RANKL to restore the thymic function upon bone marrow transplantation (EMBO Mol Med 2017) and aging (Sci Transl Med 2024).

 Finally, she extended her interest in the field of T-cell tolerance by studying the mechanisms controlling the maintenance of peripheral T-cell tolerance, with a particular emphasis on the role of plamacytoid dendritic cells (pDCs).
 She found that pDCs, via their ability to present Ags to CD4+ T cells, confer a natural protection against autoimmune disease development and thus can determine the outcome of adaptive immune responses in vivo (J Exp Med.
 2010).